frederic-perez/AmE-dictionary/data/dictionary.md

 __pushover__ _n_ :dart::nine: A pushover is a person who’s easy to fool or influence.
 A substitute teacher who’s a pushover is easily convinced that the class usually spends an hour watching music videos.
 If you’re a pushover, you find it hard to deny anyone what they ask for.
 __pushpins__
 __pushy__ _adj_ :three::hammer: _I guess I was a little pushy._ _Pushy sales._
-__pusillanimous__ _adj_ :two: Characterized by a lack of courage or determination.
+__pusillanimous__ _adj_ :three: Characterized by a lack of courage or determination.
 Lacking courage; cowardly. _Syn_ spineless, craven _Why, you pusillanimous piece of dirt, you’d run with your tail between your legs if I said boo!_
 __pussyfooting__ _adj, n_ _No pussyfooting around, Mel._
 __pustule__ _n_ :three::hammer:
 __put it on the money__